annsudo/katacoda-scenarios/Monolithic to micro services/step7.md

 ## Annotation

 Add the **@EnableEurekaClient** annotation in the main class file for all 3 services.
-The *@EnableEurekaClient* annotation will make our Spring Boot applications act as a Eureka clients.
+The *@EnableEurekaClient* annotation will make our Spring Boot applications act as Eureka clients.

 ## Application Name